 March 1, 2011

-LANSING, Mich. - The Michigan Department of Human Services has ended an agreement with the Michigan Home Based Child Care Council and will no longer fund it or collect union dues from home-based child care providers, Director Maura D. Corrigan announced today.
+LANSING, Mich. - The Michigan Department of Health and Human Services has ended an agreement with the Michigan Home Based Child Care Council and will no longer fund it or collect union dues from home-based child care providers, Director Maura D. Corrigan announced today.

 "The council has not delivered on its original goals to enhance and improve the delivery of quality care for children whose parents receive assistance from the department," Corrigan said.
 "That's why we will stop all funding and, because these providers are not state employees, will also cease collecting union dues."